ghc/ghc/docs/users_guide/runtime_control.rst

     support for allocating memory in the low 2Gb if available (e.g.
     ``mmap`` with ``MAP_32BIT`` on Linux), or otherwise ``-xm40000000``.

-.. rts-flag:: -xq <size>
+.. rts-flag:: -xq ⟨size⟩

     :default: 100k

     This option relates to allocation limits; for more about this see :base-ref:`enableAllocationLimit <GHC-Conc.html#v%3AenableAllocationLimit>`.
-    When a thread hits its allocation limit, the RTS throws an exception to the thread, and the thread gets an additional quota of allocation before the exception is raised again, the idea being so that the thread can execute its exception handlers.
+    When a thread hits its allocation limit, the RTS throws an exception to the thread, and the thread gets an additional quota of allo before the exception is raised again, the idea being so that the thread can execute its exception handlers.
 The ``-xq`` controls the size of this additional quota.